-This contest is open to filmmakers of all ages and levels of experience who reside, work, or attend school in the state of Georgia.
+This contest is open to filmmakers in grades Pre-K-12 and levels of experience who reside or attend school in the state of Georgia.

 Filmshould emphasize responsible water stewardship.

 - The overarching theme is World Water Day (March 22, 2020), with suggested storylines/themes as follows: